Enterprise Cloud Backup Solutions

 Cloud backup is on the minds of IT leaders.
 While enterprise cloud backup solutions have been available for some time, adoption is now increasing.
 As IT organizations look to be more agile, lower costs provide the opportunity for innovation, many are looking to cloud backup.
 There are many questions about cloud backup solutions – from novices to more advanced data protection professionals.

 Learn more about cloud backup, available enterprise cloud backup solutions and how they affect your IT data protection strategy.

 Cloud backup – the basics

-Cloud backup is part of an overall cloud data protection strategy.
+Cloud backup is part of an overall cloud data management strategy.
 Interest in cloud backup is growing.

 According to an ESG Research survey from June 2019, 61% of surveyed organizations were already using cloud backup targets.
 This was an increase from 2016 when only 25% of organizations were using cloud backup targets.